-Before a Bristol child is placed in an out of authority placement, the Placement Team should check with the residential / foster care agency provider that local area missing children protocols are in place and are appropriate arrangements for safeguarding Bristol children.
+Before a Bristol child is placed in an out of authority placement, the Placement Team should check with the residential / foster care agency provider that local area missing children's protocols are in place and are appropriate arrangements for safeguarding Bristol children.
 As part of the placement planning meeting, the placement provider should be fully informed and an agreement reached regarding what actions are required to be taken if a child is reported as absent, missing or away from placement without authorisation from their placement.
-This must include arrangements as to who will undertake missing return conversations (Return Home Interviews).
-The social worker must make a record of this on the child's electronic file.
+Missing return home conversations for children Bristol care for who are placed out of area will be undertaken by Barnardo's.
+A missing return conversation must be completed within 72 hours of the child being found / returning.
+For a child placed out of area a copy of the MRC record needs to be sent to the relevant missing person coordinator in the local police force area where the child has gone missing from.